Upload/Up1/README.md

 External Tools
 ---

-Currently, there are two external programs adapted to work with Up1: [ShareX](https://github.com/Upload/ShareX) [(relevant code changes)](https://github.com/Upload/ShareX/commits/uploadcrypt), and [upclient](https://github.com/Upload/upclient).
+Currently, there are two external programs adapted to work with Up1: [ShareX](https://github.com/ShareX/ShareX) [(relevant code](https://github.com/ShareX/ShareX/pull/751), and [upclient](https://github.com/Upload/upclient).

-ShareX is a popular screenshot tool which supports tons of upload services, not just for images but also for text, video, documents, etc. This adapted version of ShareX includes a service which can send files to any Up1 server.
+ShareX is a popular screenshot tool which supports tons of upload services, not just for images but also for text, video, documents, etc. ShareX includes a service which can send files to any Up1 server.
 It uses .NET BouncyCastle for the crypto.

 Upclient is a CLI tool which can send files or data to Up1 servers either via unix pipe (`ps aux | up`), or via argument (`up image.png`), and returns a URL to the uploaded file on stdout.
 It runs on nodejs and uses SJCL for the crypto.